-Our continued investment in the Sustainable Procurement Hub (the "Hub") allows us to assess and track our suppliers' performance in environmental sustainability, human rights, supplier inclusion & diversity and ethics and compliance.
-We have also implemented operating model and change management initiatives to support the Hub.
-The Hub is now live in more than 50 countries (including Germany) and continues to be deployed with new features and enhancements including integration with other operating systems.
+The Sustainable Procurement Hub (the Hub) allows us to assess and track performance in environmental sustainability, human rights, supplier inclusion and diversity, and ethics and compliance for suppliers we engage through the Hub.
+We have also implemented operating model and change management initiatives to support the Hub within our procurement processes.
+The Hub is now live in more than 50 countries (including Germany) and continues to be advanced with new features and enhancements.
+In fiscal 2024, we began using generative AI to drive efficiency in reviewing our suppliers' supplier standards documents.
 It is also a vital part of our compliance with supply chain due diligence requirements, including the Act.